Pre-Appointment Medical Exam

 Candidates are qualified if blood pressure does not exceed 140/90.
 Candidates are evaluated if blood pressure exceeds 140/90.
 Candidates are disqualified if blood pressure exceeds 160/100.

-Candidates must be able to pass an audiometric test of hearing acuity without use of a hearing aid.
+Candidates must be able to pass an audiometric test of hearing acuity.
+Use of hearing aid is permitted.
 Each ear is tested at the frequency ranges of 500, 1000, 2000, 3000, 4000, and 6000 Hz.
-A candidate is qualified if the uncorrected bilateral hearing loss is less than or equal to 25 dB for the average of the following frequencies: 500, 1000, 2000, 3000 Hz, with no single threshold greater than 30 dB HL in each ear; and, no greater than a 45dB loss at 4000 and 6000 Hz in either ear AND meets criteria listed in A and B below:
+A candidate is qualified if the bilateral hearing loss is less than or equal to 25 dB for the average of the following frequencies: 500, 1000, 2000, 3000 Hz, with no single threshold greater than 30 dB HL in each ear; and, no greater than a 45dB loss at 4000 and 6000 Hz in either ear AND meets criteria listed in A and B below: